Herbert Lightfoot Eason: Early life

 He was born on 15 July 1874 in Lewisham, the son of Mary Ann Moore and Edward Henry Physick Eason, an auctioneer and surveyor of Bishopsgate.
 In the 1881 and 1891 Census the family are living in Clapham.

 Herbert was educated at a private school in Dulwich, and then studied medicine and surgery at University College, London and Guy's Hospital, London, qualifying M.R.C.S. and L.R.C.P. in 1898, before proceeding to M.D. in 1901 and M.S. in 1902.

 He was house physician at the hospital under Sir James Goodhart, MD, FRCP, although it is said he was more influenced by Sir Cooper Perry, MD, FRCP, Superintendent of Guy's Hospital, towards pursuing his career in administration.
 On his advice Eason specialised in Ophthalmology which would leave him more time for this administrative work.

-He was appointed assistant ophthalmic surgeon at Guy's in 1905, and was Warden of the College from 1902 and Dean of the Medical and Dental School from 1903–12, becoming a senior ophthalmic surgeon at the hospital before the Great War.
+He was appointed assistant ophthalmic surgeon at Guy's in 1905, and was Warden of the college from 1902 and Dean of the Medical and Dental School from 1903 to 1912, becoming a senior ophthalmic surgeon at the hospital before the Great War.